latent-to/developer-docs/docs/learn/price-protection.md

 It is therefore important to carefully manage price protection when staking and unstaking real value liquidity, i.e. on mainnet ("finney").

-### Safe Mode (Default)
+### Strict Safe Mode (Default)

 In this mode, the transaction is **rejected entirely** if executing it would push the final market price beyond the specified tolerance from the price when you submitted the transaction.

-This mode provides protection against price volatility, extreme market movements, and sandwich attacks by preventing transactions that would push the execution price beyond the specified tolerance.
+This mode provides maximum protection against price volatility, market movements, and sandwich attacks by preventing transactions that would push the execution price beyond the specified tolerance.
+This is preferable when you want to guarantee a transaction price, and are willing to accept transaction failure if you cannot get that price.

 **Example**: You set a 2% tolerance for unstaking.
 If executing your transaction would push the final price more than 2% below the price when you submitted the transaction, the entire transaction is rejected.

-### Partial Mode
+### Partial Safe Mode

 In this mode, the transaction executes **the maximum amount that can be executed while keeping the execution price within the defined tolerance** of the original submission price.
 If the full amount would cause the market price to exceed the tolerance range, only a portion would be executed.

 This mode ensures a partial transaction execution even if market conditions would make the full transaction exceed price tolerance limits.

+This is preferable if you want a guarantee of some transaction, and are willing to accept variation in price, which can result in loss of liquidity of up to the tolerance threshold.

 **Example**: You try to unstake 1000 alpha with 2% tolerance.
 If executing the full amount would push the final market price beyond 2% of the original price, the system calculates and executes only the maximum amount (e.g., 400 alpha) that stays within the 2% limit.